2023 Vaimauga 3 by-election: Lautimuia Uelese Vaai

-Feagaimaalii Bruce Toomalatai
+Feagaimaaliʻi Bruce Toomalatai

-Independent candidate Feagaimaalii Bruce Toomalatai previously contested the constituency in the 2021 general election where he placed third.
-Feagaimaalii criticised the allocation of land in the constituency for the extension of a local dam, which he claimed risked damaging the property of constituents residing in flat low, elevation areas.
+Feagaimaaliʻi criticised the allocation of land in the constituency for the extension of a local dam, which he claimed risked damaging the property of constituents residing in flat low, elevation areas.
 The independent candidate also expressed dissatisfaction with the amount of funding the Vaimauga 3 development committee received, which was WS$150,000, which he believed was inadequate.
-Feagaimaalii called for an increase in funding to boost programs that help combat the rising cost of living.
+Feagaimaaliʻi called for an increase in funding to boost programs that help combat the rising cost of living.

 Conduct

 Pre-polling

 Pre-polling for early voters occurred on 22 February and the polls on that day were open from 9:00 to 16:00 local time (UTC+13:00).
 Voters were required to apply to cast an early vote, if they wished to do so.
 A total of 170 individuals were registered for the pre-poll, which included healthcare workers, police officers and voters with a disability.
 The electoral commission assured early voters that a failure to not vote on the pre-polling day would not disqualify them from casting their ballots on the day of the by-election.
 Turnout on the day of pre-polling saw 122 individuals cast an early vote.